canonical/vanilla-framework/templates/docs/patterns/cta/block/index.md

 A CTA (call to action) block is a pattern that is used to encourage users to take a specific action.
 This could be to learn more details about a product, contact someone, or to download a file.

 <div class="embedded-example"><a href="/docs/examples/patterns/cta/block/default" class="js-example">
+View example of the CTA block pattern
+</a></div>

+## Borderless

+By default, the CTA block has a top border to separate it from preceding content.
+To remove the border, add the `.is-borderless` class to the `p-cta-block`.

+<div class="embedded-example"><a href="/docs/examples/patterns/cta/block/borderless" class="js-example">
-View example of the cta block pattern
+View example of the borderless CTA block pattern
 </a></div>

 ## Import